Community Land Management Plans

 As per requirements under the Local Government Act 1999, Council has commenced the periodical review of all Community Land Management Plans.
-The anticipated timeframe for completion is 12 months (circa mid 2022).
+The anticipated timeframe for completion is mid-2023.
 During the review the plans will be updated to ensure all community land reflects the current land use.
-For clarity, this review is not about changing the use of community land, but rather ensuring all parcels (in excess of 1000) classified as community land are captured and categorised appropriately.
+For clarity, this review is not about changing the use of community land, but rather ensuring all parcels classified as community land (in excess of 1000) are captured and categorised appropriately.

 Community Land Management Plans Library

 Plans of individual community land parcels are available on request.